lucasconstantino/next-cache-tags/README.md

 Upon content updates, usually through webhooks, an API Route should be executed and should process the tags to invalidate.

-`next-cache-tags` provides a factory to create tag invalidation API Route:
+`next-cache-tags` provides a factory to create tag invalidation API Routes with ease:

 ```ts
 // /src/pages/api/webhook.ts